ritchmct/frontend-nanodegree-arcade-game/README.md

-# FrontEnd Nanodegree Arcade Game
+# Front-End Nanodegree Arcade Game
 This is a simple JavaScript game based on the 1981 arcade game Frogger.
 The basic objective being to direct the player across the road while avoiding the moving traffic.

 ## Access to game